jecki/DHParser/documentation_src/Overview.rst

 in :py:ref:`ast_building` - per default the AST-transformations are defined declaratively by a transformation-table.
-Of course, you are free to replace the table-definition and the ``jsonTransformer``-instantiation function alltogether by a class like in the compilation section.
+Of course, you are free to replace the table-definition and the ``jsonTransformer``-instantiation function all together by a class like in the compilation section.
 (See the `XML-example
 <https://gitlab.lrz.de/badw-it/DHParser/-/tree/master/examples/XML>`_ in
 the examples-subdirectory of the DHParser-repository, where this has